ryantd42/NY-Legislative-Git/2023/S520A-2023/bill.md

   ___________

- Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general municipal law, in  relation  to  prohibiting individuals in certain positions from taking any position with a busi- ness or entity doing business with an industrial development authority

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: